 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-If you don't know the connection, Robert Burns is Scotland's national poet and his birthday is for many an excuse to break out the whisky and celebrate all things Scottish.
+For anyone with a Scottish connection, you probably know Burns Night is celebrated on 25th January.
+Robert Burns is Scotland's national poet and his birthday is for many an excuse to break out the whisky and celebrate all things Scottish.

 A traditional Burns Supper